 The shrine hibernated until two remarkable people, Charlotte Boyd and Fr Alfred Hope Patten, through their devotion to Our Lady, helped to restore the Shrine.
 Charlotte Boyd was a convert to Catholicism who bought the Slipper Chapel, which is now the Catholic National Shrine of Our Lady, and Fr Alfred Hope Patten the Vicar of Walsingham, who built a replica of the destroyed Holy House, and which now forms the heart of the Anglican Shrine.

 Together, the two shrines continue to bear witness to the strong devotion of so many to the Mother of God in our country, and in recent years growing numbers of pilgrims from the various ethnic communities have found a spiritual home in this most English of shrines.

 The shrine was recently raised to the status of a Minor Basilica, a recognition by Pope Francis of Walsingham’s ancient status and its vibrant Christian life and witness today.
 The Catholic Bishops have embarked on the development of the facilities at the Catholic National Shrine; better facilities are planned for day pilgrims and new facilities for sick and disabled pilgrims in Elmham House, the pilgrim hostel, enabling a wider group of pilgrims to visit.

-For more information on Walsingham, head to the wesbite: www.walsingham.org.uk
+For more information on Walsingham, visit: www.walsingham.org.uk